Steps to Take After a Boating or Jet Ski Accident

 Reporting deadlines in North Carolina:

-• Immediate notification by quickest means possible if death or disappearance occurs
+• Immediate notification to the North Carolina Wildlife Resources Commission by the quickest means available if the accident involves a death or disappearance [5]

-• 48 hours for accidents involving death, disappearance, or injury requiring medical treatment beyond first aid
+• 48 hours for written reports involving death, disappearance, or injury requiring medical treatment beyond first aid [5]

-• 10 days for accidents involving property damage over $2,000
+• 10 days for written reports involving property damage over $2,000 [5]

 How to report in North Carolina: